 We all know how important exercise is to our physical and mental well-being.
 But exercise doesn’t have to be a traditional activity.
 Shonda Rhimes, executive producer of the hit shows Grey’s Anatomy and Scandal told Vulture on Facebook that her morning routine includes a “dance party with Beyoncé.”
 A few minutes of lively dancing is an awesome way to kick off your day.
 Getting your exercise done early even has many benefits for your brain.
 Studies have shown that your metabolic rate is enhanced throughout the day following morning exercise.
 You can reap the rewards of an early workout with an improved sense of well-being.
 And you won’t end up skipping your workout because you’re busy later in the day.
-This 10-minute daily habit can give you a brain boost overnight.

 They dress simply